jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 Section 18 does not prevent the disclosure of sensitive revenue information to a person or entity specified in clauses 20 to 39 about the matter described in the provision, subject to any conditions set out in the provision.

 ### 20 Statistics New Zealand
-Section 18 does not prevent the Commissioner communicating to any officer, being an employee of Statistics New Zealand, any information, being information that—
-  (a) the officer is authorised by that department to receive; and (b) the disclosure of which is made for the purposes of the Statistics Act 1975; and (c) the Commissioner considers is not undesirable to disclose.
+Section 18 does not prevent the Commissioner disclosing information to the Government Statistician for the production of official statistics or research under the Data and Statistics Act 2022 if the Commissioner considers that it is not undesirable to disclose the information.

 ### 21 The Treasury
 (1) Section 18 does not prevent the Commissioner communicating to any officer, being an employee of the Treasury (as defined in section 2 of the Public Finance Act 1989), any information, being information that—